 The mRNA vaccines give the best protection.
-The Moderna Bivalent and the Pfizer-BioNTech Bivalent vaccines are the only vaccines that are specifically made to protect against Omicron variants, which are the strains that are currently spreading.
-The protein-based vaccine gives more protection than the viral vector-based vaccines.
+The Pfizer-BioNTech Bivalent vaccine is the only vaccine available in Alberta that is made to protect against Omicron variants, which are the strains that are currently spreading.
 However, all the vaccines work very well to lower your risk of getting seriously ill and needing to be in the hospital.